covermymeds/mkvm/README.md

 * T = Tebibytes

 ## User Defaults
 If a file `.mkvm.yaml` exists in the user's home directory, it will be loaded and the values found therein will be used for defaults.
 These defauls can still be overridden by command-line switches.
+The `:dvswitch` and `:portgroup` structures must be defined here.

 ```yaml
 :host: vcenter.example.com